microsoft/ApplicationInsights-Python/azure-monitor-opentelemetry/README.md

 | [OpenTelemetry UrlLib Instrumentation][ot_instrumentation_urllib] | [urllib][pypi_urllib] | All
 | [OpenTelemetry UrlLib3 Instrumentation][ot_instrumentation_urllib3] | [urllib3][pypi_urllib3] | [link][ot_instrumentation_urllib3_version]

+## Azure Core Distributed Tracing

+Using the [Azure Core Tracing OpenTelemetry][azure_core_tracing_opentelemetry_plugin] library, you can automatically catch the distributed tracing created from use of the Azure Core libraries.
+See the associated [samples][azure_core_tracing_opentelemetry_plugin_samples] for more information.
+This feature is enabled automatically.

 ## Getting started

 ### Key Concepts